 We want to make the Culture Diary experience as easy and trouble-free as we can.
 Please follow these steps to upload your content and make the best use of the functions available to you.
-You must log in before attempting any content upload.
+You must register or log in before attempting any content upload.

 - Fill in all fields in the 'event detail' tab

 - Name – include a city or venue or other identifier in the title as lots of events with the same name can make finding the right one tricky

 - Image – upload an image for the event.
 This will be shown with the listing and also if your event is promoted on the front page of the website.
 We must have an image to be able to showcase it on the front page.

 - Description – you can copy and paste the description text into the field.
 For special formatting, click 'disable rich text' to tweak the HTML (only do this if you know what you're doing!).
 You can return to rich text by clicking it again.

 - Gallery images (optional) – optional area to add more imagery which will be shown under the description in a slideshow.